109 University Square

 The Forensic Investigation Center (FIC) at Gannon University is devoted to academic excellence through a unique multidisciplinary program and delivers outstanding educational, research, and professional training opportunities for students and/or current professionals.
 This innovative learning facility looks like an actual family dwelling, but it is really a "working laboratory" where students practice the skills they've learned in the classroom to find evidence and solve crimes.
-Renovations to convert a former fraternity house into the Forensic Investigation Center are currently underway and will be completed by April 2014.
+Renovations to convert a former fraternity house into the Forensic Investigation Center was completed in April 2014.

 The Forensic Investigation Center provides comprehensive training in all aspects of forensic investigation, through a combination of theoretical, scientific and applicable techniques utilized during crime scene processing.
 With a functioning forensic laboratory, multipurpose classroom, interview/interrogation room, Firearms Training Simulator area, and crime scene re-enactment areas, this hands-on learning environment provides a unique experience for any criminologist or forensic scientist.